U.S. World Business Lifestyle

 • Clicking the “unsubscribe” link in any promotional email we send you.

-• Unchecking the relevant boxes during signup or on forms where personal information is collected.
+• Unchecking relevant boxes during signup or on forms where personal information is collected.

 Please note: Even if you opt out of marketing emails, you may still receive transactional or administrative emails related to your account or subscription.

-2. Targeted Advertising / Behavioral Advertising - If you do not want us to use your information to deliver personalized or targeted advertisements, you can opt out by:
+If you do not want us to use your information to deliver personalized advertisements, you may adjust your preferences through our cookie settings tool or by using the opt-out mechanisms described above.

-• Know what personal information we collect about you.
+• The right to know what personal information we collect;

-Residents of the European Economic Area (EEA), United Kingdom, Canada, Australia, and other jurisdictions may have similar or additional rights under local data protection laws, including rights to:
+Residents of the European Economic Area (EEA), United Kingdom, Canada, Australia, and other jurisdictions may have rights under local law, including:

 To exercise any of these rights, please contact us at: